-- Dairy free yogurt – There are so many kinds of dairy free yogurts.
+- Plant based yogurt.
+There are so many kinds of dairy free yogurts.
 They range in flavor and texture, so try a few out and see what you like best.
 As with lactose free, many are sweetened, even the plain soy, so you’ll have to adjust your recipes a little for savory recipes, but it’s doable.

 Other options: lactose or dairy free sour cream should work for baking or savory recipes.